Town Council (Singapore): Action Information Management Pte Ltd (AIM)

-The structure of AIM and AIM's purchase of Town Council Management System
+The structure of AIM and AIM's purchase of TCMS

 The complaint by Sylvia Lim on AIM led to an exchange between her and Teo Ho Pin.
 During one of those exchanges it was revealed that AIM was in fact backed by the PAP.
-It was owned by three former PAP MPs - Chandra Das, Chew Heng Ching and Lau Ping Sum.
+It was owned by three former PAP MPs—Chandra Das, Chew Heng Ching and Lau Ping Sum.
 AIM was also discovered to be a company with just S$2 (the minimum) in paid-up capital, and put into question how such a company would be considered strong enough to sell a sophisticated piece of software to.
-Yet, AIM managed to bid successfully for the Town Council Management System (TCMS) owned by 14 Town Councils, for S$140,000, in 2010.
+Yet, AIM managed to bid successfully for the Town Council Management System (TCMS) owned by 14 town councils, for S$140,000, in 2010.
 This was done through an open tender where AIM was the only bidder.

-There was sufficient public interest in the matter for Lee Hsien Loong (the Prime Minister) to order an investigation into the transactions of AIM in January 2013.
+There was sufficient public interest in the matter for Prime Minister Lee Hsien Loong to order an investigation into the transactions of AIM in January 2013.
 The scope of the investigation would also cover "observations on the nature of TCs and how they are run, with a view to improving the current framework".
 The Ministry of National Development published the report in May 2013, and it was also debated in Parliament.
-The Ministry's review team concluded in the report that not only did the PAP Town Councils comply with the open tender process under the Town Councils Act, there was no "pecuniary or direct interest" on the part of any of the Town Council members on AIM.
+The ministry's review team concluded in the report that not only did the PAP town councils comply with the open tender process under the Town Councils Act, there was no "pecuniary or direct interest" on the part of any of the town council members on AIM.

-Aljunied-Hougang-Punggol East Town Council
+Aljunied–Hougang-Punggol East Town Council

 Aftermath of the AIM investigation

-In May 2013, the MND report on AIM and Town Councils was debated in Parliament.
-Khaw Boon Wan, the Minister for National Development, expressed during the ministerial statement that there were concerns on how Aljunied-Hougang Town Council (AHTC) waived the requirement for open tender and awarded a multi-million dollar contract to FM Solutions and Services Pte Ltd (FMSS), a company that was formed just days after the General Election.
+In May 2013, the MND report on AIM and town councils was debated in Parliament.
+Khaw Boon Wan, then-Minister for National Development, expressed during the ministerial statement that there were concerns on how Aljunied–Hougang Town Council (AHTC) waived the requirement for open tender and awarded a multi-million dollar contract to FM Solutions and Services Pte Ltd (FMSS), a company that was formed just days after the general election.
 Khaw mentioned several times during the ministerial statement that FMSS was formed and owned by a group of people loyal to the Workers' Party, and that awarding a contract without open tender seemed inappropriate.